I’m an over packer……….

 - First and foremost, I have a check list.
 It insures that I don’t forget things.

-If you sign-up to be a VIP member of Living Large in A Small House, you will have full access to my FREE Resource Library.
+If you sign-up to be a Friend of Living Large in A Small House, you will have full access to my FREE Resource Library.
 My checklist is just one of those reproducible’s.

 - Roll your clothes – Rolling your clothes can maximize space in your luggage